elewa-academy/Fundamentals/00-motivation-studying/README.md

   Automatically building up a study plan for the next days.
     If you do a good job organizing your questions.

-Studying seems simple, you sit there and learn stuff.
-But that’s far from true.
-  Good studying is teaching yourself.
-  Good studying requires a good plan.
-  Good study plans look a lot like lesson plans.
-  Good lesson plans have a focus and end product
-  A focus is not only a topic and some skills, but specifies scope and levels of detail.

 * studying tips
   * rmc
-  * funfunfunciton videos
-  * every flit of attention
   * teach
   * time management
   * focus & diffuse